Poojitha-Batchu/spark-project/README.md

 # spark-project

 URL: https://www.kaggle.com/datasets/new-york-city/nypd-motor-vehicle-collisions

 • Understanding the dataset:
 There are 2 relevant dataset files are files:

 • MVCollisionsData Dictionary_20190813_ERD.xlsx - 98 KB
       -  This Excel file consists of 4 sheets - Database Info, Column Info, Diagram & Dataset Revision History
-      -  Database Info sheet: Lists the 3 tables, namely,
+      -  Database Info sheet: Lists the 3 tables

 • MV-Collisions - Crash: contains details on the Motor Vehicle Collisions crash event.
 Data for only this table is available.
   MV-Collisions - Vehicle: contains details on each vehicle involved in the crash.
 Nodata available MV-Collisions - Person: contains details for people involved in the crash.
 No data available.